DivyangiGatwar/demo_repo/README.md

 # Demo For Git Hub Introduction.

 Learning how to use git and github.
+This repo is now cloned to the local machine.